ARMOUR Residential REIT (ARR)

 Gordon M. Harper, Chief Financial Officer and Secretary

-Mr. Harper was appointed Chief Financial Officer and Secretary of ARMOUR on March 11, 2024, and also retains his role as Controller.
-He has served as Vice President of Finance and Controller for ARMOUR and its external manager, ARMOUR Capital Management LP, since 2015, becoming a named executive officer in February 2017.
-Prior to joining ARMOUR, Mr. Harper dedicated 25 years to Deloitte as an audit client service partner, where he served banking and insurance clients across the United States, Canada, and the Caribbean.
-He is a Chartered Professional Accountant (Ontario) and a Certified Public Accountant (Illinois).
-Mr. Harper also holds the positions of CFO, Secretary, and board member for BUCKLER Securities LLC since March 2024.
+Mr. Harper was appointed Chief Financial Officer and Secretary of ARMOUR Residential REIT, effective March 11, 2024.
+Prior to this role, he served as the Vice President of Finance and Controller for ARMOUR and its external manager, ARMOUR Capital Management LP, since 2015.
+Before joining ARMOUR, Mr. Harper had a 25-year career at Deloitte, where he served as an audit client service partner for banking and insurance clients across the United States, Canada, and the Caribbean.
+He is a Chartered Professional Accountant Ontario and a Certified Public Accountant, Illinois.

 Desmond E. Macauley, Co-Chief Investment Officer and Head of Risk Management

-Mr. Macauley was appointed Co-Chief Investment Officer and Head of Risk Management in March 2024, having previously served as the Director of Investment Strategies at ARMOUR from May 2013.
-He possesses 25 years of experience in the mortgage-backed securities market and has been recognized among the top analysts in Structured MBS Securities by the U.S. Institutional Investor survey.
-Before joining ARMOUR, Mr. Macauley was a Managing Director in the MBS Strategy group at RBS Greenwich Capital and a Vice President in the MBS Research group at Merrill Lynch.
+Mr. Macauley has served as Co-Chief Investment Officer and Head of Risk Management of ARMOUR Residential REIT since March 2024.
+He previously held the position of Director of Investment Strategies at ARMOUR from May 2013 to March 2024.
+Mr. Macauley possesses 25 years of experience in the mortgage-backed securities market.
+His prior experience includes serving as a Managing Director in the MBS Strategy group of RBS Greenwich Capital and as a Vice President in the MBS Research group at Merrill Lynch.

 Sergey Losyev, Co-Chief Investment Officer

-Mr. Losyev has served as Co-Chief Investment Officer of ARMOUR since March 2024.
-He joined ARMOUR in 2016 and held the position of Deputy Chief Investment Officer from January 2020 until his current appointment.
-Prior to his tenure at ARMOUR, Mr. Losyev worked as an Agency MBS Portfolio Analyst at Deutsche Asset Management from 2009 to 2016, where he was involved in co-managing over $25 billion in Agency MBS assets.
-Earlier in his career, he worked as a financial programmer at Zebra Capital Management LLC.
+Mr. Losyev has been Co-Chief Investment Officer of ARMOUR Residential REIT since March 2024.
+He joined ARMOUR in 2016 and served as Deputy Chief Investment Officer from January 2020 to March 2024.
+Before joining ARMOUR, he was an Agency MBS Portfolio Analyst at Deutsche Asset Management from 2009 to 2016, where he co-managed over $25 billion in Agency MBS assets.
+Earlier in his career, Mr. Losyev worked as a financial programmer at Zebra Capital Management LLC.
+He holds an MBA from the Johnson School of Management at Cornell University and a B.S. degree.

 AI Analysis | Feedback